 In parallel, Elastic have started to intermingle their open source code with commercially-licensed (although available in source code form) modules that provide features such as security restrictions.
 This hasn’t been universally popular either – the standard distribution of Elasticsearch now contains commercially licensed code and to get the pure, open source only version you need to download a different package.
 Despite protestations from Shay Banon and others that their hearts remain open source, this move makes it difficult for anyone embedding Elasticsearch into another product or hosting it to operate without breaking the license terms, which would seem like a protectionist move by Elastic.

 Amazon’s reaction has been to effectively fork the open source project by releasing their own, purely open source version of Elasticsearch, folding in contributions from other projects (there’s always been a parallel ecosystem of plugins and enhancements for Elasticsearch that cover some of the functionality of Elastic’s commercial add-ons).
-So, Amazon now have a way to continue hosting Elasticsearch without stepping on Elastic’s toes and they also get some great PR as supporters of open source - but we should lose sight of the fact that this is also a blatantly commercial move against Elastic’s protectionism.
+So, Amazon now have a way to continue hosting Elasticsearch without stepping on Elastic’s toes and they also get some great PR as supporters of open source – but we should not lose sight of the fact that this is also a blatantly commercial move against Elastic’s protectionism.

 Not to be outdone, Elastic recently announced a more friendly collaboration with Google Cloud, who of course are a major AWS competitor.
 This is Elastic’s own hosted service running on Google’s infrastructure, and it seems they’re not the only company playing nice.